teguru-labs/strapi-plugin-required-relation-field/README.md

-# strapi-plugin-required-relation-field
+# Strapi Plugin Required Relation Field

-Enforces required relation fields in Strapi to be non-empty on save or publish
+Enforces required relation fields in Strapi to be non-empty on save or publish.